qienhuang/F-I-T/docs/core/renormalization_lens.md

 Primitives used: F / I / T / C / Phase (Phi) only

-Goal: treat “scale” as an explicit transformation, so that cross-scale claims become auditable (and falsifiable), not metaphorical.
+Goal: treat â€œscaleâ€ as an explicit transformation, so that cross-scale claims become auditable (and falsifiable), not metaphorical.

 ---